 What Will My Child Think of Me?

-Because today’s adoptions allow birth mothers to steer the adoption plan, an adopted child knows — now more than ever — of the care his or her birth mother put into selecting an adoptive family and planning the adoption.
+Because today’s adoptions allow prospective birth mothers to steer the adoption plan, an adopted child knows — now more than ever — of the care his or her birth mother put into selecting an adoptive family and planning the adoption.

 It’s selfless love for a baby that causes many women to choose adoption.
 Grateful adoptive parents will be able to share that loving decision with your child.
 Many adoptive children feel extra special, knowing that so many people love them.
-And as most children get older and grow in understanding adoption, they’ll come to terms with their identity and realize what your sacrifice meant to their life.
+And as most children get older and grow in their understanding of adoption, they’ll come to terms with their identity and realize what your sacrifice meant to their life.

 How Do Adopted Children Feel About Being Adopted?

-So many families choose to celebrate adoption as a positive, beautiful event that makes each adopted child special.
+Today’s adoptive families choose to celebrate adoption as a positive, beautiful event that makes each adopted child special.
 These adoptive parents openly share their child's adoption story.
 Many families even celebrate their child's adoption each year as a family tradition.

-Some are even so touched by their adoption story that they grow up to be adoption professionals, like Jennifer, Director of Social Services with American Adoptions.
+Some adoptees are even so touched by their adoption story that they grow up to be adoption professionals, like Jennifer, Director of Social Services with American Adoptions.

 Read the following to learn more about how adoptive parents talk to children about adoption.